Want to help keep your kids’ minds sharp, their bones strong, and prevent chronic diseases? Learn about the benefits of

 Blueberries Support Urinary Tract Health

 The benefits of blueberries don’t stop there.
 As with cranberries, blueberries may help ward off urinary tract infections by preventing infection-causing bacteria from sticking to the walls of the urinary tract.
 And as you may know or may come to find out, children can and do develop bladder infections.
 (4)

 Brain Health and Memory

 And lastly, blueberries are tied to many brain benefits.
 Anthocyanins found in blueberries are able to cross the blood-brain barrier and may be able to decrease oxidative stress, reduce inflammation, and improve neuron communication within the brain.
 (1) Blueberries also play a role in preserving memory function and preventing cognitive decline.
 (2) With all of these brain-boosting benefits, blueberries are a fantastic addition to your child’s daily meal plan!

 What Types of Blueberries Should I Eat?

 - Fresh, frozen, dried and juiced (include the pulp) – all types of blueberries are packed with superfood power.
-Not only do frozen blueberries taste great, cost less, and can be enjoyed all year round, but research also suggests that frozen blueberries are just as nutritious as fresh blueberries, as they retain most of the anthocyanins they are harvested with.
+Frozen blueberries taste great, cost less, and can be enjoyed all year round.
+Plus, research also suggests that frozen blueberries are just as nutritious as fresh blueberries.
+They retain most of the anthocyanins even after harvest.
 (1) Try adding them to smoothies!

 - Wild blueberries – Wild blueberries contain 40% more antioxidant potential than cultivated varieties, so try living on the wild side!